 Keynesian economics is a theory that says the government should increase demand to boost growth.
 Keynesians believe consumer demand is the primary driving force in an economy.
 As a result, the theory supports expansionary fiscal policy.
 Its main tools are government spending on infrastructure, unemployment benefits, and education.
 A drawback is that overdoing Keynesian policies increases inflation.

 The British economist John Maynard Keynes developed this theory in the 1930s.
 The Great Depression had defied all prior attempts to end it.
-President Roosevelt used Keynesian economics to build his famous New Deal program.
+President Franklin D. Roosevelt used Keynesian economics to build his famous New Deal program.
 In his first 100 days in office, FDR increased the debt by $4 billion to create 16 new agencies and laws.
 For example, the Works Progress Administration put 8.5 million people to work.
 The Civil Works Administration created 4 million new construction jobs.

 Keynes described his premise in “The General Theory of Employment, Interest, and Money.”
 Published in February 1936, it was revolutionary.
 First, it argued that government spending was a critical factor driving aggregate demand.
 That meant an increase in spending would increase demand.
 Second, Keynes argued that government spending was necessary to maintain full employment.

 Keynes advocated deficit spending during the contractionary phase of the business cycle.
 But in recent years, politicians have used it even during the expansionary phase.
 President Bush's deficit spending in 2006 and 2007 increased the debt.
 It also helped create a boom that led to the 2007 financial crisis.
 President Trump is increasing the debt during stable economic growth.
 That will also lead to a boom-and-bust cycle.